Construction & Property

 The UKTR applies to all operators who first place timber on the market in England, Scotland, or Wales.
 In construction, this typically means businesses that import structural timber, joinery timber, plywood, formwork panels, or timber cladding directly from overseas suppliers.
 If you buy timber from a UK-based supplier who has already placed it on the market, you are a trader rather than an operator, and your obligations are limited to maintaining traceability records.

 Enforcement is carried out by the Office for Product Safety and Standards (OPSS), which has the power to inspect your due diligence system, require corrective actions, issue compliance notices, and prosecute for non-compliance.
-The maximum penalty for placing illegally harvested timber on the Great Britain market is an unlimited fine.
+On conviction on indictment, placing illegally harvested timber on the Great Britain market carries a fine and/or up to 2 years' imprisonment (on summary conviction, a fine and/or up to 3 months).

 When this applies to you